cncf/wg-serverless/workflow/spec/spec.md

 </details>

 Used by actions to reference a defined serverless function by its unique name.
 Parameters are values passed to the function.
-They can include either static values or reference the states data input.
+They can include either static values or reference the task data input.

 #### Error Definition